ben-norton4/DevOps-Course-Starter/README.md

 1. Configure your host machine system and install Docker Desktop using these instructions: https://docs.docker.com/get-docker/

-When running a docker container from the dev or prod image you will need to pass in a .env file containing the below variables (note the TRELLO_API_KEY and TRELLO_API_TOKEN values should be replaced with your own trello values):
+To run a docker container you will need to create an .env file in the root of the project containing the below variables (note the TRELLO_API_KEY and TRELLO_API_TOKEN values should be replaced with your own trello values):
 ```
 FLASK_APP=todo_app/app
 FLASK_ENV=development